jaques-sam/prono/README.md

 ## Testing locally

-The first time you cloned the repo, ask the pub GPG key from @jaques-sam and import it using `gpg --import <KEY_FILENAME>`.
+The first time you clone the repo, ask the pub GPG key from @jaques-sam and import it using `gpg --import <KEY_FILENAME>`.
 Then decrypt the secure file(s) with `git-crypt unlock` executed in the repo.

 ### Pre-requisites

 Make sure you are using the latest version of stable rust by running `rustup update`.

-`cargo run --release --bin prono-app`
+`RUST_LOG=debug cargo run --release --bin prono-app`

 Install necessary cargo tools: